DanMcInerney/net-creds/README.md

-Sniffs passwords and hashes from an interface or pcap.
+Thoroughly sniff passwords and hashes from an interface or pcap file.
+Concatenates fragmented packets and does not rely on ports for service identification.

 ###Sniffs